 All in all, the downsizing of the character focus helped to make this season a little more tolerable than the scatterbrained approach of Shou.
 While this could be a direct result of Shou serving to set the stage and x2Ten piggy-backing off of that, regardless of the reason, it was less taxing as a result and therefore easier to invest into the scenarios that were playing out.

-The art and animation, for the most part, remained relatively the same to the quality found in Shou.
+The art and animation, for the most part, remained relatively the same as the quality found in Shou.
 This made the transition into the new season to feel like one cohesive piece, which will help to maintain immersion for those watching them back to back.
 This also applies to the character designs as well, which didn't show any noticeable changes in the way they were drawn.
-The contrast between the opaque textures found in the background and the figures in the foreground also helped in giving everything a sense of depth and field.
+The contrast between the opaque textures found in the background and the figures in the foreground also helped in giving everything depth of field.
 The soundtrack from the prior season is also carried over as well, but with the darker tone shift that this season seems to be taking on, the track choices are more on the drearier side of the OST, than the usual upbeat songs like "The Sought-after Extraordinary."

 While I've found more to enjoy out of this season than what the prior had to offer, it still isn't all that much to enhance my opinion of the franchise as a whole.
 There are still many dead time moments and focus placed on tag-along characters for me to get fully invested.
 For the most part, the show just ends up being a snore fest.
 It's just not my cup of tea.

 Easily the weakest Durarara season so far, sporting problems with its animation and seemingly random characterization created by the omission of information from the light novels.
 Characters will usually talk about events or characters that do not appear on the anime which can cause confusion and eventualy, the lost of interest in the series.